ale-biagi/sa_devops_app/README.md

 # DevOps Model App
-> Simple application to serve as reference for the BTP Solution Architects DevOps Model
+> Simple application to serve as reference for BTP Solution Architects DevOps Model